rgvlee/EntityFrameworkCore.Testing/README.md

 In addition to the above you also get all of the benefits of using a mocking framework (e.g., the ability to verify method invocation).

 ## EntityFrameworkCore 3.0.0 support
+The Moq version is nearly ready to package and deploy.
+An NSubstitute version will be a little longer.
-I'm working on it!
-Initial testing has shown the LINQ queryable operations mentioned above are still not supported.
-FromSql, ExecuteSqlCommand and queries in general have changed in EntityFrameworkCore 3.0.0 so there is a bit of work to do!
+In general, testing has shown the LINQ queryable operations mentioned above are still not supported.
+Relational operations such as FromSql (now FromSqlRaw/FromSqlInterpolated), ExecuteSqlCommand (now ExecuteSqlRaw/ExecuteSqlInterpolated) and queries are also not supported, as you would expect.

 ## Resources
 - [Source repository](https://github.com/rgvlee/EntityFrameworkCore.Testing)